Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation appoints a senior level employee to be the Mental Health Champion to drive forward this commitment.
 This Champion is supported by a working group that helps to support the Champion and develops and implements the commitment.

-Step 2 – Building your approach
+Step 2 – Build your approach

 • The senior team understands and acts on all its legal requirements around workplace mental health and risk management – the rights of employees are communicated to all employees.